kigawas/blog/content/posts/y-combinator-in-python.md

 Thus, the `3+3` will only be evaluated when the function gets invoked as `another_f()`.

-> It is called "[eta conversion](https://wiki.haskell.org/Eta_conversion)" in lambda calculus.
-> It can be regarded as saving some code for future execution.
+> It is called "[eta conversion](https://wiki.haskell.org/Eta_conversion)" in lambda calculus, which can be regarded as saving some code for future execution.

 ### Z-Combinator